You’ve probably heard the saying, “You can’t fight the system.”

 However, if enrollment brings in more students, and marketing efforts bring in more inquiries to the school and retention efforts retains more students and development brings in revenue from alumni and community members through annual appeals, planned giving, major gifts and grantwriting, growth won’t just be in “one direction,” but in many directions.
 A successful system causes exponential expansion, whereas a successful process only causes linear growth.

 Think of it this way.
 If you’re a math major, and can appreciate SchoolAdvancement’s tetrahedron, you’ll appreciate this comparison.
 Draw a circle, with a line that extends from its center to any point on its circumference.
 Increasing the size of the radius allows the circle to grow so that it continues to remain a circle.
 You may have your “inner circle” of friends, so you can see how the linear growth of the radius causes expansion.
 However, if you can think of an infinite number of circles around a central point, the shape that you come up with is a sphere.
-If the radius of just one of the circles grows, then all the circles grow and exponential expansion occurs.
+If the radius of just one of the circles grows, then the infinite number of circles grow and exponential expansion occurs.
 That’s why they’re called “Spheres of Influence,” since growth must remain consistent in many directions (enrollment, development, retention, etc.) for the shape to remain a sphere.
 When that happens, another issue, controlled growth, or, “sustainability,” comes to the forefront.

-Fundraising needs to progress toward development.
-As development progresses, it causes revenue growth.
-Advancement then needs to be put into place as the system so that expansion, and not merely growth, can occur.
 Keep in mind that uncontrolled growth is just as dangerous as no growth.
 Uncontrolled growth in a living body is known as “cancer,” and because the system takes on a life of its own, the analogy is a valid one.
 The issue then becomes controlling the expansion, resulting in the sustainability of the organization.

-© Michael V. Ziemski, SchoolAdvancement, 2012-2023
+© Michael V. Ziemski, SchoolAdvancement, 2012-2024